SamX23/samx23.github.io/README.md

-# samx23.github.io
+# My personal website

-A website for fun
+Currently a summary of my Front-end Journey

-Using W3 responsive CSS
+- Using W3 responsive CSS
-Created in Jan 2020
+- On my way upgrading into Gatsby
+- Editing content
+- Adding portofolio pages
+- Adding more profile
+- Processing ...